parimalsatyal/neu/README.md

 # Neustadt.fr

-This is the entire Neustadt.fr website hosted on Neocities, accessible at :
+This is the entire Neustadt.fr website hosted on [Neocities](https://neocities.org), accessible at :

 - https://neustadt.fr and
 - https://neustadt.neocities.org/

-Everything is hand-coded like I used to late 90s and early 2000s (even the RSS feed).
+Everything is hand-coded like I used to late 90s and early 2000s (right down to the RSS feed).
-No CMS, no template and no theme.
+No CMS, no templates and no themes.
 Just pure HTML and CSS.

 Most animated GIFs are things I've found, mostly on Archive.org's [Gifcities.org](https://gifcities.org/) service.